Changing address in Switzerland

 Online changing of address

-While every Swiss canton barring Geneva has committed to using the eUmzugCH system, and more than 90 percent of councils in 16 cantons have the system up and running, some towns in six cantons (Schaffhausen, Jura, Fribourg, Bern, Ticino and Graubünden) are yet to launch the system.
+While every Swiss canton barring Geneva has committed to using the eUmzugCH system, the rollout is not yet complete.
+As of 2023, more than 90 percent of councils in 16 cantons have the system up and running.
+In six other cantons (Schaffhausen, Jura, Fribourg, Bern, Ticino and Graubünden), the system is offered, but by fewer than 90 percent of councils.
+In the cantons of Valais, Vaud, Neuchâtel and Geneva, the system is yet to be implemented at all.

 Key documents to provide when changing address in Switzerland